-While demolition requests are subject to review by City staff, the Code does not consider historic significance as a criteria.
-If a structure is a locally designated landmark or within a local historic district, a Certificate of Appropriateness is required to be reviewed by City staff and the Historic Preservation Commission (HPC) following the process outlined in Section 2.5.5.1(B) of the San Marcos Development Code.
-There is currently no language in the San Marcos Development Code to allow for the review of demolition applications for non-designated historic-age resources (i.e. those that are not existing local landmarks or within existing local historic districts).
-Many cities around Texas have codified a demolition review process that reviews demolition requests concerning historic-age resources.
+While demolition requests are subject to review by City staff, the San Marcos Development Code (SMDC) does not consider historic significance as a criteria.
+If a structure is a locally designated landmark or within a local historic district, a Certificate of Appropriateness is required to be reviewed by City staff and the Historic Preservation Commission (HPC) following the process outlined in Section 2.5.5.1(B) of the SMDC.
+There is currently no language in the SMDC to allow for the review of demolition applications for non-designated historic-age resources (i.e. those that are not existing Local landmarks or within existing Local historic districts).
+Many cities in Texas have codified a demolition review process that reviews demolition requests concerning historic-age resources.
 Generally, a historic-age resource is defined by the National Parks System and the Texas Historical Commission as one that is 50 years old or older.